Milan Rešetar

-Milan Rešetar (February 1, 1860 – January 14, 1942) was a linguist, historian and literary critic from Dubrovnik.
+Milan Rešetar (February 1, 1860 – January 14, 1942) was a Croatian and Serbian linguist, literary historian and numismatist.

 Biography

 Rešetar was born in Dubrovnik.
 After the gymnasium in Dubrovnik, he studied classical philology and Slavic languages in Vienna and Graz.
 He worked as a high-school professor in Koper, Zadar and Split, and later a professor of Slavic studies on the universities of Vienna and Zagreb).
-He also edited the Croatian edition of "List drevnih zakona" magazine.
-Rešetar was a student of Vatroslav Jagić.
-He was a notable member of the Serb-Catholic movement in Dubrovnik.
-After retirement, he moved to Florence where he died 1942.
+He was a student of Vatroslav Jagić.

-The main areas of his works included dialectology and accentology of South Slavic languages, as well as philologically impeccable editions of 15th to 18th century writers for the Yugoslav Academy of Sciences and Arts.
+Rešetar was a notable member of the Serb-Catholic movement in Dubrovnik.
+In his earlier years he followed the notion that speakers of Chakavian are Croats and speakers of Shtokavian are Serbs; later in his life he regarded Serbs and Croats as one single nation.
+In accordance with that position, he published two versions of his Serbo-Croatian grammar – one with examples in Latin script and the other in Cyrillic: Elementar-Grammatik der serbischen (kroatischen) Sprache / Elementar-Grammatik der kroatischen (serbischen) Sprache (1916).
+After retirement, he moved to Florence where he died in 1942.

-He was one of founders of South Slavic dialectology, investigating features of Štokavian dialects (Der Štokawische Dialect, Vienna, 1907) and Čakavian dialects, and also wrote a monography about Molise Croatian dialect.
-Milan Rešetar was the most conscientious and diligent commentator on The Mountain Wreath.
-He was also engaged in the field of numismatics (Dubrovačka numizmatika, 1924-1925), inheriting the interest and coin collection from his father Pavle, the last commander in Kotor during Petar II Petrović-Njegoš's lifetime.
-The collection is kept at The National Museum in Prague.
+The main areas of his works included dialectology and accentology of Serbo-Croatian, particularly of Shtokavian (Der štokavische Dialekt, Vienna, 1907), as well as critical editions of 15th to 18th century Dubrovnik writers for the Yugoslav Academy of Sciences and Arts.
+He also wrote a monograph on Molise Croats (Die serbokroatischen Kolonien Süditaliens, 1911).